 Students currently registered in a graduate program who wish to undertake studies at a western Canadian university for transfer credit toward their graduate degree at the University of Northern British Columbia may be eligible for exchange status under the provision of the Western Deans' Agreement.
-Information and forms for this purpose are available from the Graduate Studies web site (www.unbc.ca/graduatestudies/) or from the Office of Graduate Studies.
-Students must include an outline of the coursework that they propose to take when submitting their Western Deans' Agreement Form to their supervisor.
-If the application is approved by the Dean of Graduate Studies, the university concerned will be notified by the Office of Graduate Studies.
+Information and forms for this purpose are available from the Graduate Programs web site, www. unbc.ca/graduateprograms, or at the Office of Research and Graduate Programs.
+Students must include an outline of the course work that they propose to take when submitting their Western Deans' Agreement Form to their supervisor.
+If the application is approved by the Associate Dean of Graduate Programs, the university concerned will be notified by the Office of Research and Graduate Programs.
 All applicable tuition fees will be waived by the host institution.
 However, ancillary student fees are still applied.
-All students attending other institutions under the provisions of the Western Deans' Agreement must register concurrently at the University of Northern British Columbia in their thesis or project and pay the semester fee.
-After completing coursework at a different institution on a Western Deans' Agreement, students must ensure an official transcript is forwarded to the UNBC Office of the Registrar.
+All students attending other institutions under the provisions of the Western Deans' Agreement must register concurrently at the University of Northern British Columbia in their thesis or project, and pay the semester fee.